- Religion and Philosophy»

 - "And they of the south (Negev) shall possess the mount of Esau; and they of the plain the Philistines: and they shall possess the fields of Ephraim, and the fields of Samaria: and Benjamin shall possess Gilead."

-Gilead is on the east side of Yashar'al, and that is what Benjamin possessed at this time.
-But I want you to notice something;
+Gilead is on the east side of Yisrael, and that is what Benjamin possessed at this time.
+But I want you to notice something.
+The cities of Gilead, according to Numbers 32, were inhabited by the tribes of Gad and Reuben after the invasion of Transjordan.

-See?
 This land was not owned by Benjamin.
 This was not Benjamin's inheritance.
 But we see him being prophesied to own it.
-The 12 Tribes were not all gathered back together in the time period of Obadiah, or in the prophecy of Obadiah.
-So this cannot mean that both Northern and Southern Kingdom would then unite and kill all of the Edomites.
+The 12 Tribes were not all gathered back together in the time period of Obadiah, or in the prophecy of Edomites.
+Benjamin was joined with Judah at this point.
+After the Tribes split, the Tribe of Benjamin joined the Tribe of Judah as a junior partner in the Kingdom of Judah, or Southern Kingdom.
+So this cannot mean that both Northern and Southern Kingdom would then unite and kill all of the Edomites, cementing this as a past event.

 - "And the captivity of this host of the children of Israel shall possess that of the Canaanites, even unto Zarephath; and the captivity of Jerusalem, which is in Sepharad, shall possess the cities of the south."